mitschabaude/watever/README.md

 // "Hello, mitschabaude!
 I see you have 19 github repositories."
 ```

+Note that the exported function `hello()` is async this time.
-To achieve this, we're going to import the following JS module, which can fetch the number of repos from Github's REST API:
+In the WAT code, we're going to import the following JS module, which can fetch the number of repos from Github's REST API:

 ```js
 // github.js